damesca/webcrypto-core/README.md

 # webcrypto-core for Oblivious Transfer
-This is a fork from the original module of [webcrypto-core](https://github.com/PeculiarVentures/webcrypto-core), which adds the functionality to implement Oblivious Transfer.
+This is a fork from the original module of [webcrypto-core](https://github.com/PeculiarVentures/webcrypto-core), which adds the functionality to implement **Oblivious Transfer**.
 A new directory has been added (/src/ot), which includes 3 files for the functionality.
-The file base.ts integrate the common features for OT and the file ot-rsa.ts builds a base for the 1-out-of-2 protocol from Even, Goldreich and Lempel [].
+The file *base.ts* integrates the common features for OT and the file *ot-rsa.ts* builds a base for the 1-out-of-2 protocol from [1].
 This layer is for validation, so the main functionality has been developed into another forked module called [webcrypto](https://github.com/damesca/webcrypto).

+## Refs
+[1] Even S., Goldreich O., Lempel A. (1983) A Randomized Protocol for Signing Contracts.
+In: Chaum D., Rivest R.L., Sherman A.T. (eds) Advances in Cryptology.
+Springer, Boston, MA

 # Original webcrypto-core module
 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://raw.githubusercontent.com/PeculiarVentures/webcrypto-core/master/LICENSE)